 Online Gaelic Classes

 These sessions will be held on Thursday evenings, 7:30 pm – 8:30 pm every other Thursday starting on 29 September 2016.

 We are using Goggle Hangouts for this class.
 Participation requires that students have a gmail account and a microphone on their computer.

 The text we are using is the same as our existing classes: Teach Yourself: Complete Gaelic, by Boyd Robertson and Iain Taylor.
 We are also using lessons from Taic.

 In addition, our instructor, Scott Morrison, will put materials for each class on the website prior to the class.

 We recommend you get the book with accompanying CDs, but if you cannot do so do not let that stop you from participating.

 The tuition will be the same as now, $10 per class.
-Since this is online, you will have to mail a check, and we request that the tuition payments be made in increments of $30 (3 classes) payable prior to the fourth class in the series.
+Since this is online, you will have to mail a check, and we request that the tuition payments be made in increments of $30 (3 classes) payable prior to the series of three classes being paid for.
 Sound complicated?
 Don’t worry.
 You’ll get a reminder.

 An Intensive, Interactive Language Learning and Céilidh

 This will be held every six weeks on a Sunday afternoon from 4 pm – 7 pm, starting on 30 October 2016.